WFMP 2018: October 25, 26 & 27, 2018

 Description: Growing in Faith, Growing in Christ is the Religious Education program approved by the Catholic Bishops of Ontario for use in Catholic elementary schools.

-Presenter: Carol Allen, Friends and Advocates for Catholic Education
+Presenter: Carole Allen, Friends and Advocates for Catholic Education

 Description: The election is over.
 What do we do now?
 It`s vitally important that we as Catholic educators work together to protect and preserve our distinctly different and faith-filled Catholic education system.